jnbooth/tex/README.md

 #### [seen], [se]

-__Usage:__ `seen [-f|-t] nick`
+__Usage:__ `seen [-f|-t] nick [#channel]`

 With no flags, display the most recent message seen from a user and how long ago it occurred.
 With `-f`, display the first message seen from a user and how long ago it occurred.
 With `-t`, display the total number of messages seen from a user.
 Note: `/me` emotes are ignored.
+If a channel is not given, the current channel is used.

 #### [select], [sel]